ngds/documents/SoftwareRoadmap.md

 ### Registry
 1. create and manage metadata documenting the information resources under the stewardship of the organization
+2. metadata in the registry should be available for harvesting into catalogs through various interfaces; at least WAF and CSW
+3. We are using USGIN ISO metadata profile.

 ### Repository
 1. Provide a repository for long term preservation of digital information and work products associated with projects.